 We use the proposed feasible BMA procedure to investigate structural breaks in AR models for a cross-section of U.S. macroeconomic time series measuring wage and price inflation, production growth, and labor market conditions, measured from 1959 through the present.
 Our results produce several conclusions.
 First, there is overwhelming evidence of structural breaks for all U.S. macroeconomic series that we consider, and for most series there are multiple structural breaks detected.
 For all series, there appear to be at least one, and usually multiple structural changes in conditional variance.
 We find substantial evidence for breaks in the autoregressive parameters of price inflation series.
+For most series we find mixed evidence for breaks in the intercept parameter, with posterior probability spread out across models with no break in intercept and models with a single break in intercept.
 Finally, the evidence suggests that short order AR models are preferred by the data, with only one to two lags included with meaningful probability.

 For most series, there is substantial model uncertainty in at least one dimension, whether it be the exact number of structural breaks, the type of structural breaks, or the AR lag order.
 This provides empirical support for the importance of accounting for model uncertainty in autoregressive models with structural breaks, and calls into question the common practice of basing inference on a single selected structural break model.
 We use our BMA procedure to produce model-averaged inference regarding a number of macroeconomic phenomena, including changes in trend growth rates of production series, changes in the natural rate of unemployment, changes in the level and persistence of inflation, and the continuation of the macroeconomic "Great Moderation".
-We do not find any evidence for substantive changes in the trend growth rate of real GDP or in the natural rate of unemployment over the entire sample period.
-We do find strong evidence for changes over time in the persistence of core inflation series, with this persistence rising during the 1960s and falling around 1990.
+We find evidence for substantive reductions in the trend growth rate of production series, such as real GDP, that occur primarily during the 2000s.
+However, we find little evidence for changes in the natural rate of unemployment over the entire sample period.
+We find strong evidence for changes over time in the persistence of core inflation series, with this persistence rising during the 1960s and falling around 1990.
 Finally, our results suggest that the Great Moderation is alive and well, notwithstanding a burst in volatility associated with the Great Recession.